bbonnin/camel-arangodb/README.md

 # camel-arangodb
 Camel ArangoDB Component

-For more details about ArangoDB, consult the (ArangoDB web site)[https://www.arangodb.com/].
+For more details about ArangoDB, consult the [ArangoDB web site](https://www.arangodb.com/).

-> ArangoDB is a multi-models database.
+> ArangoDB is a multi-model database.
 But, at this moment, this component is only dedicated to the document model.

 ## Build